JoostVisser/summaries/data-mining.md

 ##### Cons

 1. Less interpretable and slower to train.
 (But parallellizable)
-2. Don't work well on high dimensional sparse data, such as test.
+2. Don't work well on high dimensional sparse data, such as text.

 #### Gradient Boosted Regression Trees (Gradient boosting machines)